EoRImaging/eppsilon/dictionary.md

 that only one set of files (rather than both evens and odds) are expected to be present.
 If not set, eppsilon will error fairly quickly rather than proceeding with just one set of files.

+## Frequencing selecting, flagging, and averaging keywords:

+**freq_ch_range**: Specifies what range of frequency channels to calculate the power spectra for.
+Default is all available channels (this is modified if the coarse_harm_width keyword is used).

+**freq_flags**: A list of frequency channels to flag in calculating the power spectrum.
+Errors will be generated if there are fewer than 3 unflagged frequencies.

+**freq_flag_repeat**: Only used if freq_flags is used.
+Integer of number of repeats of freq_flags needed to generate a full flag array.
+(Length of freq_flags) * freq_flag_repeat must equal length of frequencies.

+**freq_flag_name**: Only used if freq_flags is used.
+String to use in the output file names to identify the files with the frequency flagging applied.

+**freq_avg_factor**: Integer by which to average along the frequency axis.

+**force_even_freqs**: Only used if freq_avg_factor is used.
+Forces flags to be ignored while averaging the frequency array, thus resulting in evenly spaced frequencies.

+**freq_avg_bins**: Set of integers assigning each frequency to a bin.
+Must have the same length as number of frequencies.
+Bins must start at zero and be contiguous.

+**freq_bin_name**: Only used if freq_avg_bins is set.
+String to use in the output file names to identify files which have been averaged into bins.

 ## RTS specific keywords: